oceanprotocol-archive/OEPs/6/README.md

 ### Get the result of a job

+#### Request

-- send a HTTP GET request to https://service-endpoint/jobs/result/jobid
+- an HTTP GET request to https://service-endpoint/jobs/result/jobid

 #### Arguments